 Having researched human perception, using the nautical instruments I created through the years, I wondered what kind of accuracy in longitude finding could be achieved using Galilei's method and especially what the differences between two observers would be.
-For this I decided to build an observatory on top of our library.
-In it the following instruments were installed in May 2018:
+For this I decided to build an observatory on top of our library (see figure 2).

-Of course the observatory will also be used for visual observing and for astrophotography.
+Of course the observatory is also used for visual observing and for astrophotography.

 If you have any questions and/or remarks please let me know.

 InFINNity Deck...
 Astrophotography...
 Astro-Software...
 Astro Reach-out...
 Equipment...
 White papers...